dfinity/eslint-config-oisy-wallet/README.md

 ## 🔧 Overriding, Enabling, or Disabling Rules

-You can override or disable any of the rules provided by this configuration — including custom **local rules** — just like you would with any ESLint config.
+You can override, enable, or disable any of the rules provided by this configuration — including custom **local rules** — just like you would with any ESLint config.

 In your `.eslintrc.js`, simply add a `rules` section: